-We note that the Byte Counting test is not sufficient to distinguish between Packet Counting, and ABC with L = 1.
-The Byte Counting test also uses the estimated RTT in inferring which data packets were sent by the server after the server received the final ACK packet, and this use of the estimated RTT is a possible source of error.
+Our Byte Counting test uses the estimated RTT in inferring which data packets were sent by the server after the server received the final ACK packet, and this use of the estimated RTT is a possible source of error.
 From looking at packet traces, we observed one or two tests that were labeled by TBIT as Byte Counting, where the actual RTTs in the connection were unclear, and the packet trace was consistent with either Byte Counting or Packet Counting.
 However, from the traces that we looked at, we don't think that this possible source of error is a significant factor in our overall results.